jonrules/woocommerce-autoship-product-page-options/README.md

 # WC Autoship Product Page Options
-Select autoship display options for the product page.
+Customize the autoship options on the product page.